 - Traditional load testing.
 This method examines how the website behaves under standard and expected peak traffic.

-- Stress tests.
-It allows identifying how it performs under abnormal conditions, whether it does not respond or responds with a significant delay.
-Also, it helps measure the peak operation capability.
+- Stress testing.
+It allows for identifying how it performs under abnormal conditions, whether it does not respond or responds with a significant delay.
+It also measures peak operation capability.